sadeli413/Pasta_Bot/README.md

 - Pasta_Bot is FOSS.
 Feel free to port it, or copy and use the code.
 It would be cool if you credited me.

 - Pasta_Bot is not licensed, but that's subject to change.
-If anything, it'll be a basic MIT license.

 - This is a hobby project to improve my coding skills.
-I'm not super good at coding yet and if you see terrible code or bugs in Pasta_Bot please let me know.
+I'm not super good at coding yet and if you see terrible code or bugs in Pasta_Bot, please let me know.

 - I know, I know.
 I should implement cogs.
 When I find more time, I'll do that.
 It *does* seem like it would make the bot more organized.